Discharge Instructions: Wrapping Your Stump Below the Knee

 - Be sure there is no puckering or bulging of the skin.
 Check to make sure that all the skin below the knee is covered.
 Don't cover the kneecap.

-- Rewrap the limb every 4 to 6 hours, or whenever the bandage starts to slip or feel loose.
+- Rewrap the limb every 4 to 6 hours, or if the bandage starts to slip or feel loose.

 - Tingling or throbbing anywhere in the limb may be a sign that the tension is too tight.
 Rewrap the bandage, using less tension.

-- Hold the bandage in one hand with the roll facing up and toward you.
+- Hold the bandage in 1 hand with the roll facing up and toward you.